Alzheimer’s disease is a type of dementia typically associated with older adults. Early onset Alzheimer’s disease occurs before the age of 65 years.

 5. Confusion about location and time

-Another common sign of early-onset Alzheimer’s is getting confused about places or time.
-A person may have trouble keeping track of seasons, months, or time of day.
+The person may experience confusion about places or times.
+They may have difficulty keeping track of seasons, months, or times of day.

 6. Frequently misplacing items and not being able to retrace steps

-Most people will lose items at some time but are usually able to locate them again by searching in logical locations and retracing their steps.
+Most people will lose items at some time, but they are usually able to locate them again by searching in logical locations and retracing their steps.

-Alzheimer’s also makes it difficult for a person to retrace their steps to find the missing item.
-This can be distressing and may cause the person to believe someone is stealing from them.
+However, someone with Alzheimer’s disease may forget where they placed an item, especially if they put it in an unusual place.
+They may also be unable to retrace their steps to find the missing item.
+This can be distressing and may cause the person to believe that someone is stealing from them.

 7. Problems writing or speaking

-It is not uncommon for a person to occasionally struggle to find the right word.
+It is not uncommon for people to occasionally struggle to find the right word.
 Typically, they eventually remember it and do not experience the problem frequently.

 9. Mood or personality changes

 They may become frustrated with their symptoms or feel unable to understand the changes taking place.
-This may present as aggression or irritability towards others.
+This may present as aggression or irritability toward others.

 10. Stepping away from social or work activities

-As Alzheimer’s develops, a person may stop participating in the social or work activities they used to enjoy.
+As Alzheimer’s disease develops, the person may also stop participating in the social or work activities they used to enjoy.

-If a person experiences one or more of the symptoms listed above, they should speak to their doctor as soon as possible.
-Early diagnosis might help slow the progression of the disease.
+If a person experiences one or more of the symptoms above, they should speak with a doctor as soon as possible.
+Early diagnosis might help slow the progression of the condition.

-There is no standard test to diagnose Alzheimer’s, so a doctor will make a diagnosis based on several factors.
+There is currently no test to diagnose Alzheimer’s disease, so a doctor will base the diagnosis on the observable symptoms.
+They may try:

-Treatment focuses on managing symptoms, as there is still no cure for Alzheimer’s disease.
+Treatment focuses on managing the symptoms, as there is currently no cure for Alzheimer’s disease.
+Treatment options may include:

 Researchers are still looking for better treatment options.

-A person can support a loved one diagnosed with Alzheimer’s in many different ways.
-Some recommendations include:
+A person can support a loved one with Alzheimer’s disease in many different ways.
+For example, they can try:

-- Talking to the person about concrete ways to help, such as by preparing meals or driving them to appointments.
+- offering practical help, such as preparing meals or driving them to appointments

-There is currently no cure for Alzheimer’s disease, but treatment can help in some ways.
+There is currently no cure for Alzheimer’s disease, but treatment can help manage the symptoms.

-If a person suspects they or a loved one is developing Alzheimer’s, they should speak to a doctor.
+Anyone who suspects that they or a loved one is developing Alzheimer’s disease should speak with a doctor.